Dissertation Project: "Partisan Polarization and International Politics"

 STATUS: Under Review

-PRESENTED AT: 2019 American Political Science Association Conference in Washington, D.C, 2019 Peace Science Society Annual Meeting, and 2020 International Studies Association Conference (scheduled).
+PRESENTED AT: 2019 American Political Science Association Conference in Washington, D.C, 2019 Peace Science Society Annual Meeting, and 2020 International Studies Association Conference (cancelled).
 Received the 2019 Stuart A. Bremer Award from the Peace Science Society Annual Meeting.

 MAKING SENSE OF HUMAN RIGHTS DIPLOMACY: SYMBOLISM OR CONCRETE IMPACT?